P.O. Box 201444

 Matthew 28:19-20 (NIV)

-Philippine-Asian Missions, Inc. (PAMI) is an interdenominational evangelical mission in Sorsogon and Northern Samar provinces of the Philippines.
-Although first started by U.S. missionaries, the ongoing ministry of evangelism, teaching, and discipleship is today carried out entirely by PAMI's dedicated Filipino pastors and church workers.
-A volunteer U.S. board of directors and minimal administrative expenses enable nearly all contributions to go directly to the mission field.
+Philippine-Asian Missions, Inc. (PAMI) is an interdenominational evangelical Christian mission in the Sorsogon province of the Philippines.
+Although first started by U.S. missionaries, the ongoing ministry of evangelism, teaching, and discipleship is today carried out entirely by PAMI’s dedicated Filipino pastors and church workers.
+A volunteer U.S. board of directors and minimal administrative expenses enable all contributions to go directly to the mission field.

 The main goal of the PAMI mission is to expand God’s kingdom through church planting.
 A pioneering pastor will move into a new community that is very under-churched, or perhaps has no Christian church at all.
 He will make contacts within the community and ask people if they are interested in learning from the Bible or in knowing God.
 Through the teaching of God's word, local residents come to know Jesus as their personal Savior, and some become members of the church.
 As a church grows, it is eventually able to send their own leaders to plant new churches in different villages.